Hope Solo: Arrests

-On January 19, 2015, her husband Jerramy Stevens was arrested in Manhattan Beach, California, for suspicion of DUI.
-Stevens was driving the U.S. Soccer team van.
-As a result of this incident, Solo was suspended for thirty days from the U.S. Soccer team for showing poor judgement in entering the car and arguing with the police.
-In May, Stevens was sentenced to 30 days in jail and four years' probation for driving the U.S. soccer team van while drunk.
+On January 19, 2015, Solo's husband Jerramy Stevens was arrested in Manhattan Beach, California for suspicion of DUI while he had been driving the U.S. Soccer team van.
+Stevens refused a blood or breathalyzer test, so officers obtained a search warrant to draw a blood sample, which determined that his blood-alcohol concentration was at least 0.15%.
+Solo was suspended for 30 days by the team for showing poor judgment in entering the car and arguing with the police.
+In May, Stevens was sentenced to 30 days in jail and four years of probation.
 The judge also mandated a two-year outpatient alcohol program.
-Stevens had refused a blood or breathalyzer test; officers had to obtain a search warrant to draw a blood sample; his blood-alcohol concentration was at least 0.15%.

-On March 31, 2022, Solo was arrested for driving while intoxicated, resisting arrest, and misdemeanor child abuse.
+On March 31, 2022, Solo was arrested for driving while intoxicated, resisting arrest and misdemeanor child abuse.
 Her two-year-old twins were in her car when she was arrested in a Walmart parking lot in Winston-Salem, North Carolina.
+Solo pleaded guilty to driving while intoxicated, and charges for resisting arrest and child abuse were dismissed.

 Endorsements

-Solo has signed endorsement deals with Seiko, Simple Skincare, Nike, BlackBerry, Ubisoft, Electronic Arts, and Gatorade.
+Solo has signed endorsement deals with Seiko, Simple Skincare, Nike, BlackBerry, Ubisoft, Electronic Arts and Gatorade.
 In July 2011, she signed a one-year endorsement deal with Bank of America.
-In September 2011, she starred in an EA Sports television commercial along with professional basketball player Steve Nash, promoting FIFA 12.
-In the same month, she co-starred with national teammate Alex Morgan in a television commercial promoting ESPN's SportsCenter.
+In September 2011, she starred in an EA Sports television commercial with professional basketball player Steve Nash, promoting FIFA 12.
+That same month, she co-starred with national teammate Alex Morgan in a television commercial promoting ESPN's SportsCenter.
 In 2014, she was featured in a promotional piece for Western Union.
 Solo signed with LX Ventures, Inc. and Mobio as a "social media influencer" in March 2014.
-In June 2016, she partnered with Organically Raw to promote their Shanti Bar line of energy and protein bars.
+In June 2016, she partnered with Organically Raw to promote its Shanti Bar line of energy and protein bars.

 Philanthropy

 Solo is a representative of the Women's Sports Foundation, an organization founded by Billie Jean King that is dedicated to "advancing the lives of girls and women through sports and physical activity."
-She has donated her time and money to the Boys and Girls Club and made appearances at numerous charity events.
-In August 2011, she joined teammates Alex Morgan and Abby Wambach in a Bank of America charitable campaign at the Chicago Marathon, as $5,000 was donated to Seattle Humane Society on her behalf.
-In 2012, Solo was one of 15 professional athletes including Shaun Phillips, Tim Lincecum, Ray Rice and others who participated in Popchips' Game Changers program.
-She made appearances at several charity events and money was donated to a local charity that she selected.
+She has donated her time and money to the Boys and Girls Club and has appeared at numerous charity events.
+In August 2011, she joined teammates Alex Morgan and Abby Wambach in a Bank of America charitable campaign at the Chicago Marathon, with $5,000 donated to the Seattle Humane Society on her behalf.
+In 2012, Solo was one of 15 professional athletes including Shaun Phillips, Tim Lincecum, Ray Rice who participated in Popchips' Game Changers program.
+She appeared at several charity events and money was donated to a local charity that she had selected.